-- Registering the trial on a public WHO-approved registry14, such as the ISRCTN Registry15; - publishing the study protocol and statistical analysis plan; - publishing trial findings (within 12 months of completion); - MRC Open Access policies; - sharing participant data (including individual-level data);
+- Registering the trial on a public WHO-approved registry14, such as the ISRCTN Registry15; - publishing the study protocol and statistical analysis plan; - publishing trial findings (within 24 months of completion);

 12 UNAIDS, AVAC.
 Good participatory practice: Guidelines for biomedical HIV prevention trials 2011.
 Geneva: UNAIDS, 2011.